AdamProsniewski/Statistical-application/README.md

 # Statistical-application
-> This is a simple statistical application written in c# as an as
+> This is a simple statistical application written in c# as an assignment for my university

 ## Table of Contents
 * [General Info](#general-information)